 - Earnest money – This is the deposit you’ll put down before closing, usually between 1 percent and 3 percent of the home’s purchase price — although it can be as high as 10 percent in a really hot market.
 These funds are typically placed in an escrow account and then applied to your down payment or closing costs at closing.

 - Contingencies – These specify that the purchase of the home will only happen if certain conditions are met.
-Some buyers are forgoing contingencies like the home inspection in order to get their offer accepted, but if you’re already buying the home sight-unseen, this might not be the wisest move.
-Consult with your real estate agent to determine the best strategy for you.
+Some buyers are forgoing contingencies like the home inspection in order to get their offer accepted, but if you’re already buying the home sight-unseen, this is not a wise move.
+You can consult with your real estate agent to determine the best strategy, but it’s always better to have an inspection than not.

-- Expiration date – This states the expiration of the offer as well as a projected closing date.
+- Expiration date – This states the expiration of the offer (ideally, 24 hours) as well as a projected closing date.
+Stipulate that the listing agent and seller can’t disclose your offer — this could be a tactic to bid up the price.

 7. Get a home inspection